gameblabla/evilaustralians/README.txt

 ==========

 John, living in Australia, is an avid video game collector.
-However, he learns from the news that the Australian governmentklmm are soon going to ban video games.
+However, he learns from the news that the Australian government is soon going to ban video games.
 John became furious :
 he grabs his weapons and swears vengeance on the government.